Kentico/xperience-zapier-cli/README.md

 ## Compatibility

-The Zapier integration represented by this repository should work with all versions of Kentico Xperience, but has only been tested with Kentico Xperience 13 websites.
+The Zapier integration represented by this repository should work with all versions of Kentico Xperience (custom module excluded), but has only been tested with Kentico Xperience 13 websites.

 ## Feedback & Contributing